PLATO Hand: Shaping Contact Behavior with Fingernails for Precise Manipulation: Design

 \subsection{Hybrid Fingertip Design}

-The PLATO Hand employs a biomimetic fingertip that combines a rigid fingernail with a compliant, deformable fingerpulp to structure local contact mechanics.
-This hybrid construction separates local contact compliance from global fingertip stiffness, allowing deformation during contact to be shaped independently of overall rigidity.
+The PLATO Hand employs a hybrid fingertip that combines a rigid fingernail, a distal phalanx, and a compliant fingerpulp to structure contact at the fingertip.
+This hybrid construction is designed to suppress global fingertip bending while preserving compliance at the contact interface.

-In this subsection, we analyze how the fingernail–pulp structure governs contact behavior by redistributing deformation away from global bending and toward localized contact indentation.
+In this subsection, we analyze how the hybrid fingertip structure redistributes deformation from global bending to localized contact indentation.
 We adopt an energy-based formulation that decomposes fingertip deformation into two components: bending of the fingertip structure and local indentation at the contact interface.
 Under a prescribed displacement $\delta_{\text{total}}$, kinematic compatibility decomposes the deformation into bending and contact indentation, such that $\delta_{\text{total}} = \delta_b + \delta_c$.
 The total elastic energy then separates into

-The strain energy associated with each deformation mode is obtained from the work–energy principle by integrating the corresponding reaction force over its deformation.
+The strain energy associated with each deformation mode is obtained from the work--energy principle by integrating the corresponding reaction force over its deformation.